martinmassicotte/gwt-interview/readme.txt

    Use the countCallButton as the action button and countCallLabel to show the number of succeeded calls

- - PersonServiceImpl.java and Hello.java -
+ - in PersonServiceImpl.java and Hello.java -

 *) Add the parameter for the SQL query to get a person by it's Id Check that the id get passed to the 'server-side' implementation.